kilokokaina/SeriesChecker/README.md

 # SeriesChecker
-SeriesChecker is a web-application with recomendation system and social-media blog
+SeriesChecker is a web-application with recommendation system and social-media blog